-- Like a regular plumber’s snake, it’s designed to get deep into the drain to clear out any clogs that are preventing water from draining properly.
-However, there are a couple minor differences that make it more suitable for use in a toilet:
+- Like a regular plumber’s snake, it’s designed to get deep into the toilet drain to clear out any clogs that are preventing water from draining properly.
+Unlike a plumber’s snake, a toilet auger won’t extend deeper into the pipes.

 - Not only is a toilet auger shorter and more manageable, it’s also fed through a hooked shaped tube to guide it further into the toilet bowl for better access to the clog.
 A plumber’s snake has no guiding tube and needs to be manually fed through.

 - A toilet auger also comes with a special rubber sleeve that covers the auger tip to prevent it from scratching the porcelain finish in your toilet bowl.
 A plumber’s snake may scratch the surface.